Triple sec is the secret ingredient in a margarita and a crucial part of Long Island iced teas and cosmopolitans—but what exactly is it?

 “Pierre Ferrand Dry Curaçao is extremely balanced,” says Crystal Chasse, beverage director at Talk Story Rooftop at the McCarren Hotel in Brooklyn, New York.
 “Designed in conjunction with David Wondrich [a notable spirits expert and historian], this Curaçao is created in the traditional French triple-sec style with three separate distillations blended together.”

 Pierre Ferrand already produced delicious Cognac, gin, and rum before its collaboration with Wondrich.
-The orange peels used during distillation give this dry Curaçao a strong citrus note that isn't saccharine or cloying, says Gavin Humes, director of food and beverage for the Scratch Restaurants Group in Los Angeles.
+The orange peels used during distillation give this dry Curaçao a strong citrus note that isn't saccharine or cloying, says Gavin Humes, director of operations for the Scratch Restaurants Group in Los Angeles.
 It can be used in any cocktail calling for Grand Marnier, Cointreau, or triple sec.